grafos-ml/test.fm/sphinx/source/get_testfm.rst

 #.
 Mavericks PIP issue:
     Some python libraries with dependencies of binary modules could have to be build from the source.
-The problem is the binaries in the repositories are not supported for the new versions.
+The problem is the binaries in the repositories are not supported for the new OS version.

 Install on Windows